MarcT0K/CV-Wiki-Marc-DAMIE/en/pages/cours.md

 # Courses

-In my University, the year is divide in two semesters.
+In my university, the year is divide in two semesters.
 Then, each course is taken over 5 months.

 ## Courses currently being taken
 * <strong><span style="color:darkblue">Data analysis and data mining</span></strong>: Study of the principal methods of multidimensional data analysis used in data mining allowing the retrieval of knowledge starting from great volumes of data.
 Technology: `R`